lammps/lammps/doc/src/fix_bond_react.rst

    fix myrxn all bond/react react myrxn1 all 1 0 v_rmax mol1 mol2 map_file.txt
    variable rmax equal 3+f_myrxn[1]/100 # arbitrary function of reaction count

-The following criteria are used if multiple candidate bonding atom pairs are identified within the cutoff distance: 1) If the bonding atoms in the pre-reaction template are not 1-2 neighbors (i.e. not directly bonded) the closest potential partner is chosen.
-2) Otherwise, if the bonding atoms in the pre-reaction template are 1-2 neighbors (i.e. directly bonded) the farthest potential partner is chosen.
-3) Then, if both an atom I and atom J have each other as their bonding partners, these two atoms are identified as the bonding atom pair of the reaction site.
-Note that it can be helpful to select unique atom types for the bonding atoms: if a bonding atom pair is identified, as described in the previous steps, but does not correspond to the same pair specified in the pre-reaction template, an otherwise eligible reaction could be prevented from occurring.
-Once this unique bonding atom pair is identified for each reaction, there could be two or more reactions that involve the same atom on the same timestep.
+The following criteria are used if multiple candidate initiator atom pairs are identified within the cutoff distance: 1) If the initiator atoms in the pre-reaction template are not 1-2 neighbors (i.e. not directly bonded) the closest potential partner is chosen.
+2) Otherwise, if the initiator atoms in the pre-reaction template are 1-2 neighbors (i.e. directly bonded) the farthest potential partner is chosen.
+3) Then, if both an atom I and atom J have each other as their initiator partners, these two atoms are identified as the initiator atom pair of the reaction site.
+Note that it can be helpful to select unique atom types for the initiator atoms: if an initiator atom pair is identified, as described in the previous steps, but does not correspond to the same pair specified in the pre-reaction template, an otherwise eligible reaction could be prevented from occurring.
+Once this unique initiator atom pair is identified for each reaction, there could be two or more reactions that involve the same atom on the same timestep.
 If this is the case, only one such reaction is permitted to occur.
 This reaction is chosen randomly from all potential reactions